bizz84/flutter-tips-and-tricks/tips/0012-how-to-validate-a-textfield-in-flutter/index.md

 ---

-This means that we can pass instances of any of these classes to AnimatedBuilder.
+This means that we can pass instances of any of these classes to `AnimatedBuilder`.

 And we can now validate our text on the fly: